Gp32Prog66/Final-Project-Assignment-Due-Dates/README.md

 ## RemoveAssignments()
 Allows the user to remove assignments.
 All that the user has to do is type that name of the assignment and it should remove the assignment

-## ChangeDate()
-Allows the user to modify a specific assignment's due date.

 ## ExitProgram()
 This function simply exits the program and returns a 0 depending if you are compiling it in an IDE like Netbeans or Eclipse.